Guan06/DADA2_pipeline/README.md

 Pipeline for data processing for amplicon sequencing data, suitable for bacterial, fungal and oomycetal community profiling.
+Usearch is needed for preprocessing the data, specifically, demultiplexing.
 To run the workflow:
 1) Prepare your input files and put it in the data_dir (later defined in config.sh)